 Once it’s connected to your venue’s ecosystem, you can:

 As you can see, the lengthy procedure can be shortened.
 Lose no time and solve the issue of PCI DSS compliance with one elegant move.
-Connect the PCI DSS gateway and your company will enter the next level of security.
+Submit an application to connect the PCI DSS gateway and your company will enter the next level of security.